-SCALES Menu Parameter Choices Description Level 2 submenu S SCALEx Allows configuration and calibration of each scale CONFIG Lists available and associated A/Ds Level 3 submenu S GRADS 10000 1-9999999 9 Specifies the number of full scale graduations if SPLIT=OFF.
-(For multi-range and multi-interval scales (SPLIT \neq OFF), the GRADS value is derived from the capacity and display divisions specified for the range or interval.)
-The value entered must be in the range 1-9999999 and should be consistent with legal requirements and environmental limits on system resolution.
-To calculate GRADS, use the formula: GRADS = Capacity / Display Divisions.
-Display divisions are specified under the FORMAT submenu.
-SPLIT OFF 2RNG 3RNG 2INTVL 3INTVL Specifies whether the scale is full-range (OFF), multi-range (2RNG, 3RNG), or multi-interval (2INTVL, 3INTVL).
-For multi-range and multi-interval scales, see the submenu shown in Figure 3-6 on page 30 and parameter descriptions in Table 3-4 on page 31.
-FORMAT PRIMAR SECNDR For standard scales (SPLIT=OFF), see Level 4 submenu descriptions in Table 3-3 on page 27.
-ROC For multi-range and multi-interval scales, see Table 3-4 on page 31.
-ZTRKBND 0 number Automatically zeroes the scale when within the range specified, as long as the input is within the ZRANGE and scale is at standstill.
-Specify the zero tracking band in \pm display divisions.
+SCALES Menu 1 Parameter Choices Description Level 2 subme nus SCALE x Allows configuration and calibration of each scale.
+CONFIG Lists available and associated A/Ds.
+Level 3 subme nus 1 GRADS 10000 1-9999999 Specifies the number of full scale graduations.
+1-9999999 The value entered must be in the range 1-9999999 and should be consistent with legal requirements and environmental limits on system resolution.
+To calculate GRADS, use the formula, GRADS = Capacity / Display Divisions.
+Display divisions for primary and secondary units are specified under the FORMAT submenu.
+FORMAT PRIMAR SECNDR TERTIA ROC See Level 4 submenu descriptions in Table 3-3 on page 23.
+ZTRKBND OFF 0.5D 1D 3D 5D 10D 20D Automatically zeroes the scale when within the range specified, as long as the input is within the ZRANGE and scale is at standstill.
+Selections are \pm display divisions.
 Maximum legal value varies depending on local regulations.
-NOTE: For scales using linear calibration, do not set the zero tracking band to a value greater than that specified for the first linearization point.
-ZRANGE 1.900000 number Selects the range within which the scale can be zeroed.
-The 1.900000 default value is \pm 1.9% around the calibrated zero point, for a total range of 3.8%.
+ZRANGE 1.9% 100% Selects the range within which the scale can be zeroed.
+The 1.9% selection is \pm 1.9% around the calibrated zero point, for a total range of 3.8%.
 Indicator must be at standstill to zero the scale.
-Use the default value for legal-for-trade applications.
-MOTBAND 1 number Sets the level, in display divisions, at which scale motion is detected.
+Use 1.9% for legal-for-trade applications.
+MOTBAND 1D 2D 3D 5D 10D 20D OFF Sets the level, in display divisions, at which scale motion is detected.
 If motion is not detected for 1 second or more, the standstill symbol lights.
 Some operations, including print, tare, and zero, require the scale to be at standstill.
 Maximum legal value varies depending on local regulations.
-If this parameter is set to 0 the standstill annunciator does not light; operations normally requiring standstill (zero, tare, print) are performed regardless of scale motion.
-If 0 is selected, ZTRKBND must also be set to 0.
+If this parameter is set to OFF, the standstill annunciator will not light; operations normally requiring standstill (zero, tare, print) are performed regardless of scale motion.
+If OFF is selected, ZTRKBND must also be set to OFF.
 SSTIME 10 number Specifies the length of time the scale must be out of motion, in 0.1-second intervals, before the scale is considered to be at standstill.
-Values greater than 10 are not recommended.
+Values entered must be in the range 1-65535.
 OVRLOAD FS+2% FS+1D FS+9D FS Determines the point at which the display blanks and an out-of-range error message is displayed.
 Maximum legal value varies depending on local regulations.
-WMTTHRH 1000 number Specifies the minimum number of grads required for a weighment to be added to the recorded number of weighments.
+DIGFLT1 DIGFLT2 DIGFLT3 4 8 16 32 64 128 256 1 2 Selects the digital filtering rate used to reduce the effects of mechanical vibration from the immediate area of the scale.
+Choices indicate the number of A/D conversions per update that are averaged to obtain the displayed reading.
+A higher number gives a more accurate display by minimizing the effect of a few noisy readings, but slows down the settling rate of the indicator.